New Island connections

-- More frequent Muni bus service to Transbay Transit Center
+- More frequent Muni bus service to San Francisco’s Transbay Transit Center

-- New Muni bus service to Civic Center
+- New Muni bus service to San Francisco’s Civic Center

-- AC Transit bus service to downtown Oakland
+- New AC Transit bus service to downtown Oakland

 On-Island transportation improvements